darshjasani/Banking-System/README.md

 #Banking-System
 It is created in java.
 It is a program with withdraw,deposit,check balance options.
+There are two type of Account : Saving and Current Account.